-To return to the operating menu press the 'Esc' key on the front panel or the 'Esc' button on screen.
+To return to the operating menu press the '\tau' key.

 Level supervision

 The G4 instrument contains 32 supervision Levels that can be used to supervise defined signals in the instrument.
 Digital outputs can be connected as outputs for the Levels.
 The properties for each Level are configured by set-up parameters.